lukpacho/DataEngineeringZoomcamp/M03_Homework/README.md

 What is the **estimated amount** of data that will be read when this query is executed on the External Table and the Table?

-- 18.82 MB for the External Table and 47.60 MB for the Materialized Table
-- 0 MB for the External Table and 155.12 MB for the Materialized Table
+- 18.82 MB for the External Table and 47.60 MB for the Materialized Table **- 0 MB for the External Table and 155.12 MB for the Materialized Table**
 - 2.14 GB for the External Table and 0MB for the Materialized Table
 - 0 MB for the External Table and 0MB for the Materialized Table